VHDPlus/vhdplus-website/docs/component_vhdpcore_max10.md

     Oscillator (DSC6011ME2A):   - 12 MHz

 ### As Arduino
-**IMPORTANT:** By programming in Hardware, the FPGA is much faster.
+**IMPORTANT:** By programming the hardware with VHDP, the FPGA is much faster.
 This overview only compares the processor you can add to your fpga design.

 | | VHDP Core | Arduino UNO | Arduino Zero |
 |--|--|--|--|